A Step-by-Step Guide to Filling Out the W-2 Form

 Field b: Employer Identification Number (EIN)

 An Employer Identification Number (EIN) is the unique nine-digit number that the IRS assigns to businesses.
-You must have an EIN in order to hire employees.
+Essentially, you must have an EIN in order to hire employees.

 Field c: Employer’s Name, Address, and ZIP code.

-You need to enter the full, legal name you used when you registered your corporation or LLC.
-Also the complete address of your business, including the zip code.
+You need to enter the full legal name you used when you registered your corporation or LLC, as well as the complete address of your business, including the ZIP code.

 Field d: Control Number

 The control number identifies each employee’s unique W-2 in the company’s records.
-The numbers are automatically generated by your company’s payroll processing software.
+Usually, the numbers are automatically generated by your company’s payroll processing software.

 Fields e-f: Employee’s Name, Address and ZIP code.

 Make sure you have entered the current address of each employee.
-You may need to double-check to make sure this information is accurate.
+It’s a good idea to double-check to ensure this information is accurate.

 Numerical Fields (1-20)